shanthibooshansubramanian/Portfolio/Telecom Customer Retention/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the full license text (https://github.com/shanthibooshansubramanian/Portfolio/blob/main/LICENSE).